ohmpi/ohmpi/doc/source/source_rst/introduction/overview.rst

   OhmPi hardware flowchart.

-In :doc:`../hardware` we detail how to build each single module of an OHMPI system.
+In "BUILD OHMPI BOARDS" section we detail how to build each single module of an OHMPI system.

 How does it look like?